Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: Robot design

 \section{Robot design}

-Experimental setup for studying collective effects in robotic swarms typically includes a barrier enclosing some area in which robots move and a set of robots, Figure~\ref{fig:Platform}(a).
-In our case, the setup is supplied with Sony ZV-E10 HD camera capturing the motion of robots.
-Then, the locations of ArUco markers placed at the center of top surface of each robot are extracted with the help of OpenCV library and processed by the introduced AMPy software package, Figure~\ref{fig:Platform}(c).
+An experimental setup to study collective effects in robotic swarms typically includes a barrier that surrounds some area in which robots move and a set of robots, Figure~\ref{fig:Platform}(a).
+In our case, the setup is supplied with a Sony ZV-E10 HD camera that captures the motion of robots.
+Then, the locations of the markers placed in the center of the top surface of each robot are extracted with the help of OpenCV library and processed by the introduced AMPy software package, Figure~\ref{fig:Platform}(c).

-The Swarmodroid body consists of several plastic elements including a cap with ArUco marker, a base to which the printed circuit board (PCB) is attached, and bristles which convert the vibration of robot's motor to a directed motion~\footnote{https://github.com/swarmtronics/swarmodroid.pcb}, see Figure~\ref{fig:Platform}(a).
-All these parts are produced via fused deposition modeling (FDM) technology using Flying Bear Ghost 5 3D-printers with nozzle diameter $0.4$~mm.
+The Swarmodroid body consists of several plastic elements, including a cap with an ArUco or an AprilTag marker, a base to which the printed circuit board (PCB) is attached, and bristles that convert the vibration of the robot motor to directed motion\footnote{https://github.com/swarmtronics/swarmodroid.pcb}, see Figure~\ref{fig:Platform}(a).
+All these parts are produced using fused deposition modeling (FDM) technology using Flying Bear Ghost 5 3D printers with nozzle diameter $0.4$~mm.
 As the printing material, PLA plastic with a melting point around $200^{\circ}$C was chosen.
-Further, we address in detail two particular variations of Swarmodroids.
+In the following, we address in detail two particular variations of Swarmodroids.